skipoleschris/advent-of-code-2022/README.md

 * No need to hold the entire input list contents in memory
 * No need to do any summation or sorting of data

+Addition: also added a minimalist implementation that uses a single iteration with a chain of functions over a sequence of lines.
+Not quite as efficient as it builds a list of the total for each elf and then sorts it, but minimal in terms of the code needed.